 When your computer, laptop or tablet suddenly slows down, it could be any number of problems, most of which aren’t sinister.
-Don’t jump to the conclusion that your hard drive is irreparably ruined by a nasty virus – check out these 6 methods of fixing your slow system that should work wonders before you chuck out your tech.
+Don’t jump to the conclusion that your hard drive is irreparably ruined by a nasty virus – check out these 6 quick ways to fix a slow running computer that should work wonders before you chuck out your tech.

 1. Install Effective Virus Protection